 We have all been there: you get really excited to make a delicious homemade meal, but by the time you leave the grocery store you realize you’ve spent more money on just one meal than it would cost to get sushi delivered.
 Twice.
 What gives?
 Isn’t cooking at home supposed to be cheaper?

 The good news is that you haven’t been lied to all these years: it is less expensive to cook your own meals at home.
 The bad news is that where you shop for what matters.

-So in the spirit of shorter receipts and fuller wallets, here are the Loveleaf-tested winning places for inexpensive and delicious salad ingredients:
+So in the spirit of shorter receipts and fuller wallets, here are the Loveleaf-tested winning places for inexpensive and delicious salad and bowl ingredients: